 The conference booth will take up less space than a traditional meeting room, thanks to the way it is constructed.
 It has modular walls and floors to fit together perfectly, with a clear plexiglass ceiling which blocks up to 40 decibels of noise.
 The custom wood desks inside will match your office and give employees a place to work & place their equipment.

-Our meeting room alternative is also more efficient.
+This is also more efficient.
 It becomes its own world, rather than simply a room inside a room.
 With denim sound insulation to muffle any potential noises, as well as quiet ventilation fans regulating the temperature, your employees will feel comfortable and relaxed.

 Two electrical outlets along with USB ports for fast charging make it a perfect place to work, no matter what the meeting or project requires.
 You can plug in phones, laptops, or even big screens to support video and conference calls over the Internet.

-The format of the booth also promotes focus.
 With a desk in the center of the room and two seats around it, everyone at the meeting will be looking inwards, not outwards.
 Even the noise of the office is removed as a distraction, and everything can proceed smoothly.
 Don’t be surprised to see meeting times coming down once the efficiency of the booth is employed.

 Get in touch with a Zenbooth representative today to learn more about our conference booth features, shipping prices and our 30 day money back guarantee.